Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings: Introduction

-It will be convenient to consider the unbounded analog of Theorem \ref{D}.
+It will be convenient to consider an unbounded analog of Theorem \ref{D}.
 In fact, then we can use infinite homotopy colimits.
-They are needed when we consider the homotopy descents for instance (\cite{He}).
-The idea of descents and its applications to number theory have already appeared in \cite{J2}.
-For the proof of Theorem \ref{D}, we discuss the behavior of acyclic objects under the flat base change.
-Then we see the base change formula of complexes degreewisely.
+They are needed when we consider the homotopy descent for instance (\cite{1001.1556}).
+The idea of descent and its applications to number theory have already appeared in \cite{MR3770183}.
+For the proof of Theorem \ref{D}, we do not have a standard resolution.
+Instead we prove that $\otimes k'$ sends injective objects to acyclic objects with respect to $I^{\fg\otimes k',K\otimes k'}_{\fq\otimes k',M\otimes k'}$.
+Then we see the base change formula of complexes degreewise.
 Therefore the argument does not extend literally to the unbounded case.
 To establish an unbounded analog, we replace the unbounded derived categories.
-For a pair $(\fg,K)$ over a Noetherian ring $k$, write the stable derived category of $(\fg,K)$-modules by $\Ind\Coh(\fg,K)$ in the sense of \cite{Kr}.
-In terms of higher categories, this can be thought as the ind-completion (see \cite{L1}) of the $\infty$-category $\Coh(\fg,K)$ of cohomologically bounded complexes whose cohomologies are finitely generated as $(\fg,K)$-modules.
+For a pair $(\fg,K)$ over a Noetherian ring $k$, write the stable derived category of $(\fg,K)$-modules by $\Ind\Coh(\fg,K)$ in the sense of \cite{MR2157133}.
+In terms of higher categories, this can be thought of as the ind-completion (see \cite{MR2522659}) of the $\infty$-category $\Coh(\fg,K)$ of cohomologically bounded complexes whose cohomologies are finitely generated as $(\fg,K)$-modules.

 Let $k\to k'$ be a flat homomorphism of Noetherian rings, and $(\fq,M)\to (\fg,K)$ be a map of pairs over $k$.
 Then we can define the ind-analogs of the functors above: